jman717/QueueObj/README.md

 * files - See if inputed files exists.
 * all - process all added objects.
+* top_one - process only the object in the 0(zero) position of the process array.
+* bottom_one - process only the object in the last position of the process array.
-* json_all - process one class object per json input array variables.
+* json_all - process a class object per json input array variables.
+* json_top_one - process a class object per the first json input array variable.
+* json_bottom_one - process a class object per the last json input array variable.

 * func_all - synchronous - process custom functions to added objects.
 * top_one - synchronous - process only the object in the 0(zero) position of the process array.